MHWauben/GCR_retention_gap/README.md

 # GCR_retention_gap

 We are consulting with Great Circle Railways (GCR) on ways to reduce their gender inequalities.
 We have identified that their female staff don't tend to stay with the company as long as men do.
 This is partly due to women working in different areas but there is a genuine gender effect as well.
-BIT wants to try some ideas that will hopefully increase women's retention with GCR, and have asked for your help in justifying this decision to GCR’s board.
+We want to try some ideas that will hopefully increase women's retention with GCR, and have asked for your help in justifying this decision to GCR’s board.

 # Task
 I produced a visualisation to illustrate why we have chosen to focus on retaining women as a key business priority.